..

 Below you will find a list of the finest hedges and statement trees to plant to avoid interference with your sewer pipes.
 Just read on as the list will help you choose the ideal one for your garden or compound.

-Apple Trees
+Apple trees

 Generally, you can plant small apple trees within a few metres of your water line.
 Apple trees are visually appealing and have the added advantage of generating extra delectable delights when adequately maintained.
 Therefore, as long as you do not flush your apple cores down the toilet, an apple tree should not cause too many difficulties with clogged drains.

-Feijoa Tree
+Feijoa tree

 This is another delectable option on this list, but one you might not be acquainted with.
 Feijoa trees have non-invasive root systems, are remarkably pest and disease resistant, and yield the same-named fruit.
 Feijoas combine a strong zest with sweetness to create a really one-of-a-kind flavour experience.
 They also drop their fruits when they ripen.
 Therefore, this is a sign that allows you to know when your feijoas are edible.
 Plant a feijoa tree and get all of the advantages, including no more blocked drains.